MRHER: Model-based Relay Hindsight Experience Replay for Sequential Object Manipulation Tasks with Sparse Rewards: Experiments

 \subsection{Baselines}

-To evaluate the performance of RoMo-HER, we compare it with the following baseline algorithms across the four robot manipulation environments:
+To evaluate the performance of MRHER, we compare it with the following baseline algorithms across the four sequential manipulation environments:

-\begin{itemize} \item Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap_continuous_2015}, a model-free off-policy reinforcement learning algorithm for continuous action spaces. \item Hindsight Experience Replay (HER) \cite{andrychowicz_hindsight_2017}, which modifies the original goal of the transition to the achieved goal.
-In our paper, HER uses the $future$ strategy. \item Model-based Hindsight Experience Replay (MHER) \cite{yang_mher_2021}, which introduces a dynamical model to predict the future trajectory of the current state (with a prediction horizon of 5) by fitting the model to the previous state, action, and next state, and uses it for goal relabeling.
-It combines policy gradient and Goal-Conditioned Supervised Learning (GCSL) \cite{ghosh_learning_2021} to update the policy. \item Relay Hindsight Experience Replay (RHER) \cite{luo_relay_2022} decomposes a continuous task into multiple incremental stages and uses the previous stage to guide the next one for faster training.
-For each stage, RHER relabels the goal using the HER method with the $future$ strategy and achieves state-of-the-art performance in multiple robot manipulation environments. \item We propose Robust Model-based Relay Hindsight Experience Replay (RoMo-RHER) by combining RoMo-HER with RHER.
-For each stage, RoMo-RHER use RoMo-HER relabels the goal instead of HER.
-For example, in the FetchPush-v1 task, RHER decomposes the Push task into the Reach and Push stages and uses HER to relabel the goal in both stages, while RoMo-RHER uses RoMo-HER to relabel the goal. \end{itemize}
+\begin{itemize} \item Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap_continuous_2015} is a model-free off-policy reinforcement learning algorithm for continuous action spaces. \item Hindsight Experience Replay (HER) \cite{andrychowicz_hindsight_2017} modifies the expected goal of the transition to an achieved goal to explain the action from different goals.
+In our paper, HER uses the $future$ strategy. \item Model-based Hindsight Experience Replay (MHER) \cite{yang_mher_2021}, which introduces dynamical models to predict the future trajectory of the current state (with a prediction horizon of 5) by fitting the models to the previous state, action, and next state, and uses it for goal relabeling. \item Imaginary Hindsight Experience Replay (IHER) \cite{McCarthy_Wang_Redmond_2021} generates imaginary trajectories by the dynamics models, mixes real trajectories with imaginary trajectories to update the policy and encourages the exploration with an intrinsic reward. \item Relay Hindsight Experience Replay (RHER) \cite{luo_relay_2022}, which decomposes and recombines a task into subtasks and uses HER with SGES to learn every subtask, achieves state-of-the-art performance in multiple sequential manipulation environments. \end{itemize}